Danish National Symphony Orchestra: History

 In 2010, the orchestra appointed Søren Nils Eichberg as its first-ever composer-in-residence.
 The orchestra has performed compositions by Eichberg such as the premiere of his Symphony No 3.

 In February 2011, the DNSO announced the appointment Rafael Frühbeck de Burgos as principal conductor, effective with the 2012–2013 season, with an initial contract of three years through 2015.
 On 4 June 2014, Frühbeck de Burgos resigned as chief conductor of the orchestra, with immediate effect, in parallel with his retirement from conducting, because of health problems.
 In August 2014, the orchestra appointed Fabio Luisi as its next principal conductor, effective in 2017, with an initial contract through 2020.
 In May 2018, the orchestra announced the extension of Luisi's contract through 2023.
 In August 2020, the orchestra announced a further extension of Luisi's contract through 2026.
-In August 2023, the DNSO announced the newest extension of Luisi's contract, through 2029.
+In August 2023, the DNSO announced an additional extension of Luisi's contract, through 2029.
+In August 2026, the DNSO announced the newest extension of Luisi's contract, through 2032.

 The orchestra has recorded commercially for such labels as DaCapo and Chandos, including music of Danish composers such as August Enna, Niels Gade, Rued Langgaard, and Per Nørgård.
 The orchestra has also commercially recorded such composers as Johannes Brahms.